-Agencies shall use a formal selection procedure whenever the cost of the services is estimated or anticipated to be \$50,000 or greater.
+The Contracting Agency shall use a formal selection procedure whenever the cost of the services is estimated or anticipated to be more than \$75,000.
 Under these formal procedures, RFPs or RFQs must be advertised in accordance with OAR 125-020-0310.

 (1) Request for Qualifications (RFQ).
-An RFQ may be used to determine whether competition exists to perform the needed services or to establish a list of qualified Contractors prior to issuing an RFP or engaging in an informal selection procedure (see OAR 125-020-0140(15)).

-NOTE: It is not mandatory that Agencies issue an RFQ; an Agency may elect to forego using an RFQ before issuing an RFP.
+An RFQ may be used to determine whether competition exists to perform the needed services or to establish a list of qualified Contractors prior to issuing an RFP (see OAR 125-020-0140(21)).
+(Note: It is not mandatory that the Agency issue an RFQ; the Agency may elect to forego using an RFQ before issuing an RFP.)